dojo/docs/dojo/date/locale.rst

 * `dojo.date.locale.addCustomFormats <dojo/date/locale/addCustomFormats>`_

-  Add a reference to a bundle containing localized custom formats to be used by date/time formatting and parsing routines.
+  Adds a reference to a bundle containing localized custom formats to be used by date/time formatting and parsing routines.

 * `dojo.date.locale.format <dojo/date/locale/format>`_

-  Format a Date object as a String, using locale-specific settings or custom patterns.
+  Formats a Date object as a String, using locale-specific settings or custom patterns.

 * `dojo.date.locale.getNames <dojo/date/locale/getNames>`_